amaranth-lang/amaranth/docs/glossary.rst

 .. _JTAG:

  **JTAG**
-  JTAG (Joint Test Action Group) is an industry standard for verifying designs and testing devices — micro controllers, FPGAs, etc. — after manufacture.
+  An industry standard for verifying designs and testing devices — micro controllers, FPGAs, etc. — after manufacture.

   JTAG is a hardware interface that provides a way to communicate directly with the microchips on a board.
 It enables the testing, via software, of all the different interconnects without having to physically probe the connections.